 Excerpt from artist statement in Drawings from the Permanent Collection exhibition publication, organized by the Art Gallery of Memorial University, 1983

-For a year, Goudie worked and travelled in India, then returned to Newfoundland in 1981 and continued with his printmaking at St. Michael's, and then at the Sword Street Press in Toronto.
-In 1983, he was an artist-in-residence at Sir Wilfred Grenfell College in Corner Brook and two years later, he spent time in Cape Dorset, Baffin Island, as a visiting artist for the Baffin Eskimo Co-operative.
+In 1980, Goudie worked and travelled in India.
+He returned to Newfoundland in 1981 and continued with his printmaking at St. Michael's, and then at the Sword Street Press in Toronto.
+In 1983, he was an artist in residence at Sir Wilfred Grenfell College in Corner Brook and two years later spent time in Cape Dorset, Baffin Island, as a visiting artist for the Baffin Eskimo Co-operative.
 In 1995 he had an artist residency in Berlin.
 Goudie is also a frequent visitor to Labrador and the northern wilderness is a recurring theme in his work.

-In addition to being part of the Art Gallery of Newfoundland and Labrador's Permanent Collection, Goudie's art work is represented in private and public collections such as the Canada Council Art Bank; the Art Gallery of Nova Scotia; the Owens Art Gallery, Mount Allison University, Sackville, New Brunswick; the Nickle Arts Museum, University of Calgary, Calgary, Alberta; and the Simon Fraser University Art Gallery, Burnaby, British Columbia.
+In addition to being part of The Rooms Provincial Art Gallery's Permanent Collection, Goudie's artwork is represented in private and public collections such as the Canada Council Art Bank; the Art Gallery of Nova Scotia; the Owens Art Gallery at Mount Allison University, New Brunswick; the Nickle Arts Museum at the University of Calgary; and the Simon Fraser University Art Gallery in British Columbia.